 (1) Do your research: Know why you want to work there, what job you’re qualified to do and who the decision-maker is.
 Agency managers don’t have time to sift through your resume and find you a job.
-There are eight key roles in an agency: account service/strategy, copy writing, graphic design, public relations, Web development, media buying, new business development and administrative support, and several levels within each role.
+There are several clear roles in an agency: account service/strategy, digital strategy, content/copy writing, graphic design, public relations, Web development, media buying, new business development and administrative support, and several levels within each role.
 The skill sets are so different that it raises an immediate red flag if you don’t even know what department you want to join.

 (2) Say it with flair: You’re a marketer, right?
 So why should you have the same cover letter as an accountant?
 It frustrates me when “marketers” send me a resume with no cover letter, no e-mail intro and an utterly unremarkable subject line.
 If your resume simply lists your previous employment and your responsibilities, throw it away and write a new one that shows your accomplishments (quantified, of course).

 (3) Send it to the right person: Agency websites make it easy to blast your resume to hundreds of prospective employers–but that doesn’t mean it’s a good thing to do.
 Taking a moment to find out who’s who can help to differentiate you from the pack.
-Also, you should know that generic email addresses are typically viewed by multiple people within the agency, so if you don’t want your future colleagues to know you were once a duckpin setter in a bowling alley, send your resume only to the decision maker.
+Also, you should know that generic email addresses are typically viewed by multiple people within the agency.

-(6) Sending your portfolio: I don’t recommend sending an unsolicited CD-ROM or any file attachment larger than 1-2 MB.
+(6) Sending your portfolio: I don’t recommend sending an unsolicited file attachment larger than 1-2 MB.
 It’s better to send a link to an online site where the decision-maker can see your work.
 Make sure the site you send them to is as perfect as your resume, with no typos or grammatical errors, and cross-browser compatible.
 Pro tip: This is a good place to show off your digital and social expertise.

 (7) Network, network, network: Join groups like the American Marketing Association, Advertising Federation or the FPRA, where you will meet people who can hire you or recommend you to someone who can.
 Get out there and introduce yourself to anyone who will listen.
 Tell them what you’re trying to accomplish.